-To further assess the metallurgical performance of the deposit, Zancudo contracted with SGS Laboratories in Lima, Peru, to evaluate three composite samples (one each from the Santa Catalina, Manto Antiguo, and La Miel mineralogical structures).
-The test work included mineralogy, grinding kinetics tests, gravity testing, rougher/cleaner flotation tests and diagnostic leaching to evaluate achievable gold and silver recoveries.
+Zancudo hired SGS Laboratories in Lima, Peru, to test three composite samples from different mineralogical structures (Santa Catalina, Manto Antiguo, and La Miel) and evaluate the metallurgical performance of the deposit.
+The tests included mineralogy, grinding kinetics, gravity, rougher/cleaner flotation, and diagnostic leaching to estimate the gold and silver recoveries.